 To make sure your message has been received, it’s OK to have workers repeat information back to you.
 This is especially important for crucial job site details.
 There are many distractions on construction sites, so it’s important to make sure everyone is listening and on the same page.

 It’s also important to let your team know they can ask questions when they don’t understand something.
 If they do have questions, be prompt in your response and keep your word.
 ESPECIALLY be clear when it comes to safety.
 Safety is priority No. 1 on every job site.
-Check out this video by Granite Construction Incorporated on the importance of thinking twice and speaking up on the job site:

 Choose the right platform for your message